mikesart/graphicsmagick/www/security.rst

    Zone`_, or `chrooted`_ environment such that it can not cause harm to the system running it.

+4. Execute the software as a least-privileged user (e.g. 'nobody').

-4. Normalize input file names or any other external inputs so that they are under your control and not controlled by an untrusted party.
+5. Normalize input file names or any other external inputs so that they are under your control and not controlled by an untrusted party.

-5. Enforce that uploaded files are passed to the expected reader.
+6. Enforce that uploaded files are passed to the expected reader.
 For example, the uploaded file "file.jpg" is forced to be read by the JPEG reader (rather than a reader selected based on header magic testing) by using the file name "jpg:file.jpg".
 If the file is not